codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/access-control.md

 For each rule, select:
 1. The team the rule applies to
-1. The CRUD (*Create/delete/read/update*) privileges the team has to the entity/resource
+1. The CRUD (*Create/Delete/Read/Update*) privileges the team has to the entity/resource
   * For almost all entities, the Create privilege requires a separate rule.
   * The other privileges can be defined in the same rule.
 1. The tags that control access to the entity/resource
-  * All tags, including No tags)
+  * All tags, (implicitly includes No tags)
   * No tags
-  * Explicitly named tags
+  * Named tags

 The examples in this section illustrate how to control access to pipelines through project tags: